roman-milk/roman-milk.github.io/mistaken-identity.md

  'No way!
 I deserve half at least,' he shouted.

  'You are a selfish bastard!
 I see that now!
 I'll keep the lot, and sue for half your income,' she calmly goaded him.
-Report_Story #4